 If you’re invested in the wellbeing of the environment, you’ll be well aware of the damage that plastic pollution causes on a global basis – and you may also understand the critical role that hidden plastics play in exacerbating this threat.

 Because so many household products feature plastic content that isn’t immediately obvious, this often results in these items being thrown in the wrong bin – or even worse, flushed down the toilet, resulting in damage to the drains and plastic contamination in the ocean.

 Among sources of hidden plastics, tampons, menstrual towels and other period care products can be some of the most troublesome.

 Unlike products such as wet wipes or cotton buds, the use of menstrual products is not optional for people with periods, meaning untold millions of these items are thrown away worldwide every single month.
-A survey of just over 1,000 women by Lanes Group revealed that 39% of them have flushed a period care product down the toilet at least once – a percentage which, if extrapolated across the whole UK population, would be equivalent to more than 20 million women contributing to the problem.
+A survey of just over 1,100 people by Lanes Group revealed that 31% of them have flushed a period care product down the toilet at least once – a percentage which, if extrapolated across the whole UK population, would be equivalent to more than 20 million women contributing to the problem.

 When taking into consideration how many of these are erroneously flushed down the toilet, it adds up to a significant environmental impact at a time when the overall health of the planet is widely considered to be in serious jeopardy.

 Clearly, something needs to give – and a growing number of consumers, organisations and manufacturers are realising that user habits and product design principles will have to change if this harmful cycle is going to be stopped.

 As a result, shoppers are starting to see a new generation of period products emerge on the shelves, responding to growing demand for alternative approaches to period care that are kinder to the drains, the oceans and the planet as a whole – as well as often having other benefits for the users themselves.